laggykiller/sticker-convert/README.md

     - Download: Supported (e.g. `https://telegram.me/addstickers/xxxxx`) for both stickers and custom emoji, but require bot token or setup Telethon
     - Upload: Supported for both stickers and custom emoji, but require bot token and user_id or setup Telethon.
 Alternatively, you may manually upload and create sticker pack with the output of this program.
 - WhatsApp
-    - Download: You have to manually find sticker packs / extract from your phone or from WhatsApp Web.
+    - Download: You can sign in WhatsApp in sticker-convert to help you download sticker and sticker packs, or manually find sticker packs / extract from your phone or from WhatsApp Web.
 Learn more from [/docs/en_US/guide_whatsapp.md](/docs/en_US/guide_whatsapp.md)
-    - Upload: The program can create .wastickers file, which could then be imported into WhatsApp via a third-party app named 'Sticker Maker' (The author of this repo is NOT affiliated with Sticker Maker).
+    - Upload: You can sign in WhatsApp in sticker-convert to help you upload sticker pack, or use .wastickers file created to import stickers into WhatsApp via a third-party app named 'Sticker Maker' (The author of this repo is NOT affiliated with Sticker Maker).
 View FAQ for more information.
 - Line
     - Download: Supported (e.g. `https://store.line.me/stickershop/product/1234/en` OR `line://shop/detail/1234` OR `1234`)
         - Search on official site: https://store.line.me/stickershop